 Seafest, Cork – https://www.seafest.ie/en/

 This annual festival is Ireland’s largest maritime festival, is extremely family-friendly and is free.
-There are over 100 events to choose from and kids from all ages will find something to delight them.
+There are over 100 events to choose from and kids of all ages will find something to delight them.
 From displays by the Defence Forces to kayaking, educational talks, vessel tours and music performances, there’s lots to entertain families.
-Normally held in June, this event takes place in May in 2020 to coincide with the European Maritime Day.
+Normally held in June, this event takes place to coincide with European Maritime Day.

 Westport Folk and Bluegrass Festival, Mayo – http://westportfolkbluegrass.com/

 When you think of a bluegrass festival, Ireland is probably not somewhere you would associate with it.
 But, as June sees many more music festivals in Ireland kicking off, you’ll find a unique bluegrass festival being hosted in the little town of Westport in County Mayo.
 What started as a small festival in 2009, is now considered the best little festival in the West of Ireland and attracts artists and attendees from around the world.
 As well as the music gigs you’ll find masterclasses and workshops.
 So, if bluegrass is your thing, make sure not to miss this festival in Ireland in June.

 Cork Midsummer Festival – https://www.corkmidsummer.com/

 This annual multi-disciplinary festival uses the city as its backdrop and inspiration.
 Find artists from the world of theatre, dance, music, arts and food at this festival celebrating the longest day of the year.
 This 10-day long event ends on June 21st and is not to be missed if you are visiting Cork in June.